-So, with the above in mind, what does 2018 have to offer us in terms of the best instant cameras available?
+So, with the above in mind, what does this year have to offer us in terms of the best instant cameras available?
 Here’s our pick of the best Polaroid cameras and best instax cameras out there.

 1. Fujifilm instax mini 9

 A fantastic entry-level instant camera that's great fun for families and at events

 Type: Instant camera | Film type: Fujifilm instax mini | Image size: 6.2x4.6cm | Lens: 60mm f/12.7 | Minimum shooting distance: 35cm | Exposure modes: Sunny, Cloudy, Indoor and Hi-key | Flash: Built-in (cannot be deactivated) | Self-timer: No | Viewfinder: Optical | User level: Beginner